kmsungporant/Moon-Bot/README.md

 > Gun - Selects a random gun in Valorant!\
 > CoinFlip - Flips a coin!\
 > Clutch - Deafens the pinged user for 45s .clutch [@name] (Hour cooldown)\
-> LastOne - Plays the "Last one that leave is GAY game"\
+> LastOne - Plays the "Last one that leave loses game"\
-> FirstOne - Plays the "First one that leave is GAY game"\
+> FirstOne - Plays the "First one that leave loses game"

-### Usage
+## Usage

-Feel free to use any of the code as most of the code was from watching YouTube and adding a twist along with it.
+Feel free to use any of the code as most of the code was from watching YouTube and adding a twist along with it.\
 It is all the same concept but for my likely and for the small private server.